rajeshwarpatlolla/fullstack-webstuff/README.md

 - [Backbone JS](http://backbonejs.org/) - An open-source component of DocumentCloud.
 - [prototype](http://prototypejs.org/) - It takes the complexity out of client-side web programming.
 - [GWT](http://www.gwtproject.org/) - GWT is used by many products at Google, including Google AdWords and Google Wallet.
-- [MooTools](http://mootools.net/) - A collection of JavaScript utilities designed for the intermediate to advanced JavaScript developer.
+- [MooTools](http://mootools.net/) - A collection of JS utilities designed for the intermediate to advanced JS developer.
 - [Ample SDK](http://www.amplesdk.com/)
 - [Dojo Toolkit](http://dojotoolkit.org/) - Dojo saves you time and scales with your development process, using web standards as its platform.
 - [Echo](http://echo.nextapp.com/site/) - An open-source framework for developing rich web applications.